This is a story about where the Conscious Living Fair came from.....the Lotus Moon Temple.

 J.K.
 Rowling, who wrote the Harry Potter books, said of becoming a poor unemployed single mother: "Failure gave me an inner security that I had never attained by passing examinations.
 Failure taught me things about myself that I could have learned no other way...I also found out that I had friends whose value was truly above the price of rubies."

 And so rock bottom became the solid foundation on which I rebuilt my life."

 And so did I. I began to rebuild my life.

 I no longer cared what other people thought.
 My own financial well-being was more important to me than what I looked like.
 I cut my budget drastically, rented out a room, and hustled in my business.
 I stopped going out.
 I stopped buying extravagant gifts for others.
 I paid off $20,000 in debt in one year, and saved an extra $20,000 the next year.
-I encouraged my boyfriend to do the same, and he paid off $20,000 in debt and saved an extra $40,000.
-We eventually bought a house for cash, funded our Roth IRAs, and cash-flowed our wedding & honeymoon.
-No one has praised us for this.
+I joined forces with my boyfriend who lived next door, and eventually became my husband.
+Together we upped our net worth by $200,000 in 5 years.

 So if you are facing debt, low income, unpaid bills, low-to-no savings, or financial failure of any kind, congratulations!
 It may be painful, but failure is nothing to be afraid of.
 Trying to pretend everything is fine, and continuing to drive yourself into debt, now that is a real danger.

 It just might lead you to a new beginning.

 A PLAN TO ELIMINATE DEBT

 Dumping debt is an important step for building wealth.
 Once you are out of debt, you have real money, and that money can grow into a sizeable nest egg.
 My favorite get-out-of-debt system is the Dave Ramsey method: